KALIMULLAH41/KALIMULLAH41/README.md

-- 👋 Hi, I’m a CSE Graduate at [ASCT] Bhopal-M.P
+Hello!
+I’m a recent Computer Science Engineering graduate from All Saints' College of Technology (ASCT), Bhopal, M.P.

-- 👀 I’m a  Full Stack Development with Java & Python | Web Development | SQL Expertise & Problem Solver
+🌟 Aspiring Full Stack Developer proficient in Java and Python, with experience in Web Development and SQL.
+I’m eager to learn and tackle challenges in the tech industry.

-- 🌱 Ask me about Problem Solving
+🤔 Let’s chat about: Innovative problem-solving and tech trends!

--  📫 How to reach me: kalimullah41557@gmail.com
+📧 Reach out: kalimullah41557@gmail.com

--  ⚡ Fun fact:"Hellow,World!" originated in 1967.
+✨ Fun Fact: "Hello, World!" has been the first program for many since 1967, symbolizing the start of a programmer's journey.